ember-learn/guides-source/guides/release/templates/index.md

 The user will see a value of `3` rendered in the template!

-Ember ships with several built-in helpers, which you will learn more about in the following guides.
+Ember gives you the ability to [write your own helpers](./writing-helpers/), and comes with some [helpers built-in](./built-in-helpers/), which you will learn more about in the following guides.

 ### Nested Helpers